 All seven of California's Susan G. Komen affiliates opposed the group's initial decision.
 So did 26 U.S. senators and many newspapers.

 The biggest influence may have been the deluge of criticism made through Twitter, Facebook and other social media.
-The progressive group MoveOn.org launched an online petition supporting the grants and said 60,000
+The progressive group MoveOn.org launched an online petition supporting the grants and said 60,000 people signed it within hours.

 Some of the sharpest criticism came from participants in Komen's benefit walks.